10-Q 1 gbio-20240930x10q.htm 10-Q

 We are subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, compliance with government regulations, the ability to establish clinical- and commercial-scale manufacturing processes and the ability to secure additional capital to fund operations.
 Programs currently under development will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval prior to commercialization of a product.
 These efforts require significant amounts of additional capital, adequate personnel and infrastructure and extensive compliance-reporting capabilities.
 Even if our development efforts are successful, it is uncertain when, if ever, we will realize significant revenue from product sales.

 The accompanying condensed consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
 Since inception, we have funded our operations with proceeds from the sale of instruments convertible into convertible preferred stock (which converted into convertible preferred stock in 2017), sales of convertible preferred stock (which converted into common stock in 2020), and sales of common stock in underwritten public offerings, “at-the-market” offerings, and in a private placement, as well as collaboration revenue under our collaboration with ModernaTX, Inc., or Moderna.
-We have incurred recurring losses, including net losses of $74.5 million for the three months ended March 31, 2024 and $32.1 million for the three months ended March 31, 2023.
-As of March 31, 2024, we had an accumulated deficit of $645.9 million.
+We have incurred recurring losses, including net losses of $110.3 million for the nine months ended September 30, 2024 and $91.4 million for the nine months ended September 30, 2023.
+As of September 30, 2024, we had an accumulated deficit of $681.7 million.
 We expect to continue to generate operating losses in the foreseeable future.
-As of May 13, 2024, the issuance date of these condensed consolidated financial statements, we expect that our cash, cash equivalents, and marketable securities will be sufficient to fund our operating expenses and capital expenditure requirements for at least 12 months.
+As of November 6, 2024, the issuance date of these condensed consolidated financial statements, we expect that our cash, cash equivalents, and marketable securities will be sufficient to fund our operating expenses and capital expenditure requirements for at least 12 months.

 We will need to obtain additional funding through public or private equity offerings, debt financings, collaborations, strategic alliances and/or licensing arrangements.
 We may not be able to obtain financing on acceptable terms, or at all, and we may not be able to enter into additional collaborative or strategic alliances or licensing arrangements.
 The terms of any financing may adversely affect the holdings or the rights of our stockholders.
 Arrangements with collaborators or others may require us to relinquish rights to certain of our technologies or programs.
 If we are unable to obtain funding, we could be forced to delay, reduce or eliminate some or all of our research and development programs, pipeline expansion or commercialization efforts, which could adversely affect our business prospects.
 Although management will continue to pursue these plans, there is no assurance that we will be successful in obtaining sufficient funding on terms acceptable to us to fund continuing operations when needed or at all.